 - LTG Michael Tucker, USA, Ret.

-The Carolinas Freedom Foundation relies on three sources of income including table seats at the Freedom Breakfast, gifts and grants from foundations, and gifts and grants from corporations and individuals.
+The Carolinas Freedom Foundation relies on three sources of income including ticket sales for the Freedom Breakfast, gifts and grants from foundations, and gifts and grants from corporations and individuals.
 The Foundation also seeks corporate sponsors for each of its initiatives.

 Thank You, Major Contributors